 Possession is a great movie to watch if you love special effects and stories involving, well, possessions.
 After a young girl discovers a box, she opens herself up to demonic possession.
 As she grows more obsessed with the box itself, her family and friends notice that she’s not the same person she once was.
-While most films centered around demonic possessions tend to be rather predictable, this one tries to bring a new take, which makes it worth a watch.
+While most films centred around demonic possessions tend to be somewhat predictable, this one tries to bring a new take, making it worth watching.

 Devil offers a whodunnit take on the horror genre, with five unwitting strangers stuck in an elevator, and one of them being the Devil.
 The protagonist, Detective Bowden, must figure out who the devil is before everyone in the elevator is killed.
 The movie offers high-octane drama and a sense of urgency that’s often lacking in modern horror films, which is why it’s on our horror movies list.

 While looking for the top scariest films on Netflix, don’t discount the gory ones as they have their own ways of keeping you up at night.
 That’s why our list includes 2005’s Hostel, a film that chronicles the journey of three travellers in Slovakia who are subjected to brutal torture.
 Not sure if this is for you?
 Here’s a snapshot of what to expect – one of the movies most memorable scenes includes a woman splaying open her victim and enjoying a warm shower of blood and entrails.
 Yummy or yucky, you decide.